EUR

 Garment and drapery as a reflection of Gothic fashion

-The design of St. John’s robe corresponds to the fashion trends of the late 14th century: he wears a simple white tunic under a long, generously draped cloak.
-The cloak is fastened with an eye-catching clasp below the neck, which is decorated with a mirror – a symbol of his importance and dignity.
-The powerful folds of the cloak – from angular to softly curved bowl folds – testify to the sculptor’s masterful ability to bring movement and materiality to life.
+The angel’s garment corresponds to the fashion trends of the late 14th century: the figure wears a simple white tunic under a long, generously draped cloak fold.
+The cloak is fastened with a striking clasp below the neck, which may once have been decorated with precious stones – an indication of its supernatural origin and sublime function.
+The powerful folds of the coat – from angular to softly curved bowl folds – testify to the sculptor’s masterful ability to bring movement and materiality to life.
 Particularly striking are the so-called “doughy” draperies, which characterize the “soft” or “international” style that flourished in Prague around 1400.

 The Prague context – center of Gothic art

-This sculpture fits into the stylistic development of depictions of St. John in the late Middle Ages: From earlier, often static, uniform forms to more individual and expressive figure images.
-The carefully designed clothing, the emphatically expressive facial features and the sculptural elaboration of the robe folds reflect the innovative power associated with Master Theoderic’s workshop environment.
+This sculpture fits into the stylistic development of angel depictions in the late Middle Ages: From earlier, often static, uniform forms to more individual and expressive figure images.
+The carefully designed clothing, the emphatically expressive facial features and the sculptural elaboration of the folds of the robe reflect the innovative power associated with Master Theoderic’s workshop environment.

 Prague experienced an artistic heyday under the patronage of Emperor Charles IV.
 The city advanced to become a center of Gothic art, in which religious works not only served devotional purposes, but also underscored Prague’s growing claim to be a cultural and political metropolis.
 The close intertwining of piety, claim to power and artistic expression can be seen impressively in works such as this sculpture.

-It is conceivable that the figure of St. John was created as part of the ambitious artistic endeavours of the Prague court – as part of a comprehensive program to stage the city as the new “Rome of the North”.
+It is conceivable that the angel figure was created as part of the ambitious artistic aspirations of the Prague court – as part of a comprehensive program to stage the city as the new “Rome of the North”.
 Theoderich’s workshop played a central role in these efforts: with its high-quality devotional paintings and sculptures, it left a lasting mark on Prague’s sacred landscape.
-The figure of John the Evangelist with the banderole inscription “Ave Maria” fits perfectly into the context of Prague, where imperial power, religious devotion and artistic innovation were closely intertwined.
+The Annunciation Angel with the banderole inscription “Ave Maria” fits perfectly into this context, in which imperial power, religious devotion and artistic innovation were closely linked.

 Literature